Opportunities to Help the Homeless Community

 This is a map of established meal providers around St. James Park.
 These organizations often need volunteer assistance.

-In July 2019, Opening Doors 2020 launched a new lunch program in downtown San José for the hungry individuals that frequent St. James Park.
-The lunch program offered on Wednesdays, Saturdays, and Sundays, will provide healthy nutritious meals at the African American Community Services Agency, located at 304 North 6th Street.
-Meals will be provided indoors, in a safe and centralized location that is adjacent to St. James Park, with access to basic needs and other safety net resources.
+Opening Doors 2020 operates a lunch program in downtown San José for hungry individuals who frequent St. James Park.
+The lunch program is open on Wednesdays, Saturdays and Sundays.
+It provides nutritious meals at the African American Community Services Agency, located at 304 North 6th Street.
+Meals are served indoors, in a safe location, near St. James Park.
+This program also provides access to basic needs and other safety net resources.

-This new lunch program will need volunteers and volunteer organizations, especially groups, students, faith-based organizations, clubs, corporations, and other nonprofits who currently provide meals in St. James Park.
+This program is always looking for volunteers and referrals from community groups, students, faith-based organizations, clubs, corporations, and other nonprofits.

 For more information and/or sign up to volunteer, please visit www.od2020.com.